bonumpatrinus/mombai/README.md

 ## RDDict (RDD of Dict)
 RDDict is an abstraction layer over pyspark that support the same interface as Dictable allowing us to move from local calculations using Dictable to Spark calculation using pyspark and RDDict without any code-change.

-## Dictree (A tree is a dict of dicts)
+## Dictable and Trees (dict of dicts)
-This class provides us with an ability to be declarative about our tree structures.
+Dictable provides us with an ability to be declarative about our tree structures.
 Suppose we work with a tree like this:
 ```
+tree =
 students:
   id01:
     name: James